Enrolling in state’s health insurance exchange? Here’s what to know for 2018

 Bottom line: It pays to compare plans.

-This year 11 insurers are approved to sell 74 plans.
-Plans for Pierce and Thurston counties (Region 2) can be found at http://bit.ly/2hrAh3b.
+This year, 11 insurers are approved to sell 74 plans.
+Plans for Pierce and Thurston counties (Region 2) can be found at bit.ly/2hrAh3b.

 You don’t necessarily have to buy through the exchange, but it can save you money.
 Coverage is the same if you buy directly from an insurer, but you have to buy your health plan through the exchange to gain financial help with your premium and lower cost-sharing.